'You're f***ing joking': Family outraged at sentence for killer drink driver

 "I came face to face with Holley after the crash and she showed no sympathy or remorse, this attitude cut me to the core."

-Judge Krebs said it was clear that Levorsen-Persson's alcohol consumption has caused her to lose control of her car, and misjudge the speed she should have taken the corner at.
+Judge Krebs said it was clear that Levorsen-Persson's alcohol consumption had caused her to lose control of her car, and misjudge the speed she should have taken the corner at.

 "Nothing I can do today can bring Deb back, nothing I can do directly can heal the hurt that's been caused," he said.

-"Though I hope fot the victim's family that this process brings to a close at least the rawness of matters and the healing can begin."
+"Though I hope for the victim's family that this process brings to a close at least the rawness of matters and the healing can begin."